prividentity/PrivateIdentity-Oldd/Private-ID-Pricing.md

 Requests for Private ID services are billed by Product SKU under a standard pay-as-you-go pricing model.
 One or more Product SKUs are triggered for each request, depending on the fields that are specified in the request.

+Only valid requests containing a live person incur costs.
+For example, invalid an image that does not contain a face, audio that does not , or where the biometric sample is a spoof, do not incur cost.

 #### Billable Units
 **Billable Units**: Each component, model, API or service applied to a biometric is a billable unit.
 Using multiple components, models, APIs or services against a single biometric image or audio counts as processing multiple billable units.
 For example, if you apply Face Landmarks, Blur Detection and Face Identification (3 models) to the same image, you are billed for three billable units.